emilyscassidy/emilyscassidy.github.io/index.md

 - [Lasering In on Corn Fields](https://earthobservatory.nasa.gov/images/149538/lasering-in-on-corn-fields) (March 7, 2022) *An instrument designed to measure tree height can also distinguish corn from other crops.* NASA Earth Observatory.
 - [Mapping Methane Emissions from Fossil Fuel Exploitation](https://earthobservatory.nasa.gov/images/149374/mapping-methane-emissions-from-fossil-fuel-exploitation) (January 25, 2022) *Scientists track the sources of 97 million metric tons of methane emissions*.
 NASA Earth Observatory.
 - [Mapping Marine Microplastics](https://earthobservatory.nasa.gov/images/149163/mapping-marine-microplastics) (December 3, 2021) *Researchers used satellite data to detect and track masses of plastic floating in the ocean*.
 NASA Earth Observatory.
-- [Zuiderzee Works](https://earthobservatory.nasa.gov/images/148799/zuiderzee-works) (September 6, 2021) *Where the Netherlands meets the North Sea, there is an impressive confluence of natural and man-made features*.
-NASA Earth Observatory.
 - [Birthplace of a Hidden Figure](https://earthobservatory.nasa.gov/images/148738/birthplace-of-a-hidden-figure) (August 26, 2021) *Katherine Johnson rose above racial struggles to help America rise into space*.
 NASA Earth Observatory.